Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 * Ensure that you are working with supported versions of your Citrix client and server.
 If you don't have yet Citrix receiver, install it from [here](https://www.citrix.com/downloads/citrix-receiver/windows/receiver-for-windows-latest.html)

+* Ensure you follow configuration setup advised in section 6 **Citrix setup for Test Environment**

 * Once installed, start JMeter as **as administrator**, see below, it will automatically run required installation steps.
 If you encounter any errors, please check below points manually.